 Data Strategy

 The FERC FY22-26 Strategic Plan identifies challenges and opportunities for mission-related information and data initiatives.
-FERC established the Data Governance Division, led by the Chief Data Officer (CDO), within the Office of the Executive Director and Chief Information Officer Organization to develop and implement a comprehensive data strategy, governance process and orchestrate shared data services across the Commission and to its external stakeholders.
+In 2019, FERC established the Data Governance Division, led by the Chief Data Officer (CDO), within the Office of the Executive Director and Chief Information Officer Organization to develop and implement a comprehensive data strategy, governance process and orchestrate shared data services across the Commission and to its external stakeholders.
 The CDO is required to report on and provide advice regarding data management and to develop a data architecture, defined as an integrated framework for evolving or maintaining existing data to achieve the agency’s goals.
 The Data Governance Division facilitates better use of data and data-driven decision-making through its data governance model in partnership with program office data stewards and other FERC IT governance bodies.
 Together, these groups oversee FERC’s data and manage or evaluate the performance of data projects and services.

 FERC established and integrated its Data Strategy into the FERC IT and Resources Management Strategic Plan within the Goals of "Mission Forward" and "Advance Innovation".
 Key data strategic objectives are included under 'Mature Data Stewardship' and 'Improve Data Driven Decision Making'.
 Within the ‘Mature Data Stewardship’ objective, our focus is on managing our information collections program as part of the data lifecycle and ensuring an effective data management program, to include data standardization and managing our FERC data catalog, in accordance with the requirements of the Evidence Act and the Federal Data Strategy Agency Action Plan requirements.
 Within the ‘Improve Data Driven Decision Making’ objective, key focus areas include implementing our data analytics capabilities against our roadmap and rolling out data science training across the Commission.
 In accordance with guidance, FERC established our agency data page at www.ferc.gov/data where the public can find information about FERC’s Data Strategy.